The below Benefits of Work Experience for Students show why work experience catapults your career forward faster than any ‘A’ in an exam:

 If instead of 3 or 4 years at university, students did 50% theory and 50% work experience, I think the benefits to both students and companies would be huge.

-In hindsight, I think if I did work experience in a big 4 accounting firm in my degree, I wouldn’t have joined one of their training programs, and my career path would so totally different.
+In hindsight, I think if I did work experience in a big 4 accounting firm in my degree, I wouldn’t have joined one of their training programs.

 From talking to numerous friends on this, I can safely say they feel the same way.